icirauqui/ML/README.md

 # Machine Learning

-Popular datasets evaluated on multiple libraries.
+Popular datasets evaluated using multiple popular ML frameworks and algorithms.

+Each runtime folder is a self contained project that can be run without external dependencies.
+The only exception is the `datasets` folder, which contains the datasets used in the paper.

 ## MNIST Dataset (CNN and Dense)